-Our Digital Piano Recommendations
+2023 Digital Piano Recommendation

-The Best Overall Option: Yamaha P71
+The Best Overall Option: Yamaha P71 (Amazon Exclusive)

-The Yamaha P71 is our best overall pick for 2021.
-It has everything we look for in a digital piano, including good sound quality, 88 weighted keys, and includes a music rack and a sustain pedal.
-For the price, you won’t find a better option.
+The Yamaha P71 is our best overall pick for 2023.
+It has everything we look for in a digital piano, including the best sound quality, 88 weighted keys, and includes a music rack and a sustain pedal.

 The Best Option Below $300: Donner DEP-10

 If you’re looking for an option below $300, the Donner DEP-10 is fine for beginners.
 It has 88 keys, which is a must, and it includes a sustain pedal.
-However, the keys are only semi-weighted, which means that the touch is artificial feeling and does not match the feeling of an upright or grand piano.
+However, the keys are only semi-weighted, which means that the touch is artificial feeling and does not replicate the feeling of an upright or grand piano.

 The Best Option Below $150: Donner DEK-610

-The Three Things to Look For when Buying a Digital Piano
+Three Things to Look For when Buying a Digital Piano

 No matter your level, whether you’re a beginner level keyboard or one for an advanced pianist, you will want to get a piano that has at least 88 keys.
 This is the same number as an upright or grand piano, and it is essential in order to get a proper piano experience.

 The second most important thing to look for is weighted keys.
 Weighted keys just means that the keys have some resistance to them, just like acoustic piano keys do, gives them much greater touch sensitivity and dynamic range.
 Even beginner pianists will want to be able to play expressively, and having weighted keys allow pianists to shape their playing in a musical way.

 Good Sound Quality

 Once you’ve found a piano with 88 weighted keys, you’ll want to aim to get as good sound quality as possible.
 Sound quality is difficult to tell through online listings, so the best place to look will be the reviews of the keyboards.

-The Best Private Live Online Piano Lessons
+Best Private Live Online Piano Lessons

-Features that Don't Matter
+Features that Don't Matter When Buying a Piano

 Given the number of options available, some pianos will have 1 or 2 of the features that we look for, and many other features that really don’t matter in terms of becoming a better pianist.
 These include:

-Recording and playback features: Just like the extra sounds, recording and playback features can be a nice bonus but they’ll have little effect on your piano studies.
+Just like the extra sounds, recording and playback features can be a nice bonus but they’ll have little effect on your piano studies.
 Any live performances you do will likely not need recording capabilities, and being able to play along with yourself has limited value when practicing.
 Plus, you can always record yourself on your phone, so recording directly into the piano has little benefit.

 The best teacher for you will be a live one, so any pre-installed teaching software will only get you so far.
 Most pianos with teaching modes built in will likely have less than 88 keys, so you’ll want to avoid them even if just for that reason.

-Additional Piano Accessories to Consider
+Additional Piano Accessories To Buy

 In addition to the keyboard itself, you will also need a music stand, keyboard stand, sustain pedal, and a bench.